-"Report on Existing Community Networks and their Organization," by Leandro Navarro, Roger Baig, Felix Freitag, Emmanouil Dimogerontakis, Félix Tréguer, Mélanie Dulong de Rosnay, Leonardo Maccari, Panagiota Micholia, Panayotis Antoniadis, netCommons Deliverable 1.2, Sept.
-2016.
+Report on Existing Community Networks and their Organization, by Leandro Navarro, Roger Baig, Felix Freitag, Emmanouil Dimogerontakis, Felix Tréguer, Mélanie Dulong de Rosnay, Leonardo Maccari, Panagiota Micholia and Panayotis Antoniadis, netCommons Deliverable 1.2, September 2016.

-Why Reading: This is a comprehensive document surveying existing Community Networks across Europe and beyond, describing their organization and also offering a classification (or taxonomy if you prefer) and interpretation of their organization.
+Why you should read it: This is a comprehensive report surveying existing community networks across Europe and beyond, describing their organisation and also offering a classification (or taxonomy if you prefer) and interpretation of their organisation.

-"Report on the Governance Instruments and their Application to CNs," by Leandro Navarro, Roger Baig, Felix Freitag, netCommons Deliverable 1.4, Dec.
-2017.

-Why Reading: Albeit quite technical and theoretical, this document gives a neat perspective of what are cood practices for Community Network governance and what are instead bad practices.
-The analysis carried out covers many different Community Networks in very different locations and settings, thus giving an ample perspective where everyone can find useful information for his specific case.
+Report on the Governance Instruments and their Application to CNs, by Leandro Navarro, Roger Baig and Felix Freitag, netCommons Deliverable 1.4, December 2017.
+Why you should read it: Albeit quite technical and theoretical, this report offers a concise overview of good practices and bad practices for community network governance.
+The analysis carried out covers many different community networks in very different locations and settings, thus providing an ample perspective where everyone can find useful information for their specific case.
 Suggestions are given on how to improve existing governance methods and tools.

-"Commotion Construction Kit," by Commotion Wireless (CCK).
+Commotion Construction Kit, by Commotion Wireless (CCK).

-Why Reading: The CCK is a set of documentation tools that the Open Technology Institute produced to help people set-up and configure their networks, in a "do it ourselves" way.
-While it primarily refers to the software developed by Commotion, it contains generic information for non tech-savvy people on wireless mesh networks.
+Why you should read it: The CCK is a set of documentation tools that the Open Technology Institute produced to help people set up and configure their own networks, in a "do it ourselves" way.
+While it primarily refers to the software developed by Commotion, it contains generic information for non-tech-savvy people on wireless mesh networks.

-"RFC 3626, 7181: The Optimized Links State Protocol (v1 and v2)," by various authors, published as IETF Request for Comments: v1, v2.
+RFC 3626, 7181: The Optimized Links State Protocol (v1 and v2), by various authors, published as IETF Request for Comments: v1, v2.

-Why Reading: OLSR is one of the better documented and supported routing protocols used for wireless mesh networks.
+Why you should read it: OLSR is one of the better documented and supported routing protocols used for wireless mesh networks.
 It is used in several community networks and has two open source implementations.
-The RFCs explain in detail its behaviour and can be used as a reference to understand the behaviour of Link State routing protocols.
+The RFCs explain in detail its behaviour and can be used as a reference to understand the behaviour of link state routing protocols.

-"RFC 6126: The Babel Routing Protocol," by J. Chroboczek published as an IETF RFC.
+RFC 6126: The Babel Routing Protocol, by Juliusz Chroboczek, published as an IETF Request for Comments.

-Why Reading: Babel is another routing protocol for mesh and distributed networks in general.
+Why you should read it: Babel is another routing protocol for mesh and distributed networks in general.
 It has an open source implementation and it is used in some community networks.
-The RFC can be used as a reference to understand the behaviour of Distance Vector routing protocols.
+The RFC can be used as a reference to understand the behaviour of distance vector routing protocols.

-"The LibreMesh documentation," by various authors, published on the LibreMesh website.
+LibreMesh documentation, by various authors, published on the LibreMesh website.

-Why Reading: LibreMesh is one of the most easy to use linux distribution targeted to wireless routers, which automatically configures the routers to create a mesh network.
-It is used in several community networks and its documentation is well realized.
+Why you should read it: LibreMesh is an easy-to-use Linux distribution targeted to wireless routers, which automatically configures the routers to create a mesh network.
+It is used in several community networks and its documentation is well realised.

-"The BattleMesh website," available at battlemesh.org.
+Wireless Battle Mesh website, at battlemesh.org.

-Why Reading: Every year the European (and not only) community of mesh networks meets at the Battlemesh, a self-organized event where all the developers and activists of community networks gather.
+Why you should read it: Every year, the European (and not only) community of mesh networks meets at the "Wireless Battle of the Mesh", a self-organised event where developers and activists of community networks gather.
 For a week all the participants present their networks and their technical advances.
-Even if the website is not a consisted document, it contains tens of presentations made by Community Networks around the world, describing their solutions and organizations.
+The website contains dozens of presentations made by community networks around the world, describing their solutions and organisations.

-"A crash course in mesh networking," by Victor Bahl, currently Distinguished Scientist, Director of Mobility & Networking Research at Microsoft Research, available here.
+A Crash Course in Mesh Networking, by Victor Bahl, Microsoft Research, 2007, available here.